 Lost and found articles (with the exception of jewelry, pocketbooks, and wallets) will be left in the Lost and Found section of the Commons.
 Jewelry and wallets will be locked in the vault in the Main Office until claimed by the rightful owners.
-Items will be kept only until the end of the school year.
-Please report missing items by filling out the "Missing Items" form in the main office.
+Items will be kept quarterly.
+As a reminder, a message will be sent out through e-mail before items are removed .
+Please report missing items by filling out the "Missing Items" form in the Main Office.